 Generally, panic attacks are treated with reassurance and relaxation techniques.
 By definition, panic attacks last less than an hour, so many times a person already feels much better by the time he or she makes it to the doctor's office.
 Nevertheless, because the diagnosis is made by excluding more dangerous causes, people may be given medications during their attack.

-Benzodiazepines are often used to provide short-term relieve of panic symptoms.
+- Benzodiazepines are often used to provide short-term relief of panic symptoms.
 Clonazepam (Klonopin) and lorazepam (Ativan) are examples of this group of medications.
 Although another benzodiazepine, alprazolam (Xanax), is often used to treat panic attacks, the short period of time that it works can cause the panic sufferer to have to take it multiple times each day.
-Benzodiazepines tend to be effective in decreasing panic attacks by up to 70%-75% almost immediately; however, they sometimes require taking up to
+Benzodiazepines tend to be effective in decreasing panic attacks by up to 70%-75% almost immediately; however, this

 class of medications has a strong addiction potential and should be used with

 caution.
 Additional drawbacks include sedation, memory loss, and after several weeks, tolerance to their effects and withdrawal symptoms may occur.

 - Tricyclic antidepressants such as imipramine (Tofranil) and MAO inhibitors